Searching...

 No results found.
 Please try modifying your search.

-Ken Sims, who’s been battling hereditary Cardiac Amyloidosis for 2 very long years is now ‘Rounding the Bases Again!’
-After receiving the Gift of Life: a new heart August 30, 2023, he’s ready to play hardball – against Amyloidosis!
+Ken Sims, who’s been battling hereditary Amyloidosis for 4 very long years, is now ‘Rounding the Bases Again, on his way to Third!’
+After receiving the Gift of Life: a new heart August 30, 2023, he’s playing hardball – against Amyloidosis, Transplant, and Leukemia!
 This is, and always will be, a lifelong battle.
 There is no 9th inning!
-Ken for the rest of his life will battle Amyloidosis… and fight the fight of a transplant recipient.
-Ken longs to be the man he used to be – tinkering around the house, working, taking day trips, even catching a baseball game when he can.
+Ken, for the rest of his life, will forever be playing the World Series of Life.
+Ken simply longs to be the man he used to be – tinkering around the house, working, taking day trips, even catching a baseball game when he can.
 It’s been an extremely difficult journey, for us both.
 And, need I say, COSTLY.
 We are fighting with everything in us FOR HIS LIFE.

 March 5, 2026